confio/ts-relayer/README.md

 yarn build
 ```

-Link the binaries so you can reference them w/o specyfing the full path.
+Link the binaries so you can reference them w/o specifying the full path.
 Use `npm` since [yarn has issues with setting permissions](https://github.com/yarnpkg/yarn/issues/3587).

 ```bash
 npm link